Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Source: Enterprise Software Selection Study)

-Not to the wrong technology.
-Not to incompetent employees.
-Not to unpredictable market changes.
+Not because of the wrong technology.
+Not because of incompetent employees.
+Not because of unforeseeable market changes.

-Almost half of all failed IT projects fail because the decision was made incorrectly - not because the wrong option was chosen.
+Almost half of all IT projects fail because the decision was made incorrectly—not because the wrong option was chosen.

-This is an uncomfortable realization.
-Because it means: The catastrophe was avoidable.
+That is an uncomfortable insight.
+Because it means: the disaster was avoidable.
 Not through more budget.
 Not through better technology.
 But through a better process.

 Most IT decisions are not made rationally.
 They are made emotionally and rationalized afterward.

 That sounds harsh.
-But look at how typical IT decisions unfold:
+But look at how typical IT decisions are made:

-3. The decision is made - often at that very moment
+3. The decision is made—often in that very moment

-4. Then reasons are gathered as to why this decision is correct
+4. Afterward, reasons are collected for why this decision is the right one

 The actual business requirements?
-Often defined only after the emotional decision - to justify the choice.
+They are often only defined after the emotional decision—to justify the choice.

 67% of software projects fail due to incorrect build-vs-buy decisions.
 Not because the question is difficult.
 But because it is answered emotionally.